 Questions and inquiries can be sent to email@example.com or call 605.274.4926.

 - South Dakota Department of Labor and Regulation

 - South Dakota Department of Education

-As the Augie Access Program Coordinator, Jessica Lamb is a grant program coordinator and research assistant.
+As the Augie Access Program Director, Jessica Lamb is a grant program coordinator and research assistant.
+She also serves as the LEND Self-Advocate Discipline Head and is a certified Person-Centered Transition Assessment Facilitator and a Person Centered Trainer.
 She earned her master's of education with a focus in special education from Grand Canyon University.
 Jessica came to Augustana from the Aberdeen School District, where she was a special education teacher.